 23. Language Drops — Visual Japanese Studies

-Language Drops has a visual and interactive UI to teach you over 2000 Japanese words.
+Language Drops features a visual, interactive UI to teach you over 2,000 Japanese words.

-With just five to ten minutes a day, Drops helps you will learn Japanese through their beautifully decorated, enjoyable, and lively lessons.
-It follows the Pareto principle, focusing on 20% to get an 80% result.
+With just five to ten minutes per day, Drops helps you learn Japanese through beautifully designed, enjoyable, and lively lessons.
+It follows the Pareto principle, focusing on the 20% to achieve 80% of the results.

 24. HiNative — Q&A Japanese language forum

-Students can ask questions and receive answers from native speakers using HiNative’s question-and-answer platform.
-You can ask for any query related to Japan and the language of the Japanese subgroup on this app.
+Students can use HiNative’s question-and-answer platform to ask questions and receive answers from native speakers.
+This app allows users to ask any questions related to Japan and the Japanese language.

-It is possible to gain profound wisdom in natural conversational practices and fluency by learning a complex language like Japanese from local speakers.
+It is possible to gain deep fluency in natural conversational practices by learning a complex language like Japanese from local speakers.
 But things aren’t always organized and book-based.

-Using Beelinguapp, you can read and listen to audiobooks and music in two languages while viewing text on the screen.
+With Beelinguapp, you can read and listen to audiobooks and music in two languages while viewing the text on screen.
 As you read, the Japanese language appears next to the English text.

 You don’t have to memorize vocabulary with Beelinguapp.
 Instead, read short stories, novels, popular kids’ books, and other works in your native tongue and Japanese.

-This reading app can cross-reference easily and confirm you understand the text.
+This reading app makes cross-referencing easy and helps confirm your understanding of the text.
 This is one of the best Japanese reading apps available.

 Pricing: For free, you can listen, read, and practice words with flashcards and a glossary. $5-$7 is for a month.
 Annual and lifetime are reasonable.